 Each holiday is properly staffed and resourced to meet the needs of the children.
-Staff are suitably vetted and qualified and are able to deliver high-quality services to children and their families.
+Staff and volunteers are suitably vetted.
+Staff are suitably qualified and are able to deliver high-quality services to children and their families.
 Arrangements for recruitment are robust.

-Leaders and managers actively and regularly monitor the quality of care provided.
+Leaders and managers actively monitor the quality of care provided.
 They use learning from practice and feedback to improve the experiences and care of children.
 Parents and placing authorities, where appropriate, are engaged as necessary.
 Effective action has been taken to address all requirements and recommendations from previous inspections.
 Leaders and managers take steps to ensure that plans for individual children comprehensively address their needs.
-Leaders and staff work positively with other agencies and professionals.
+Leaders, staff and volunteers work positively with other agencies and professionals.
 Leaders and managers seek to build effective working relationships with parents and, where necessary, social workers from placing authorities and with the local authority where the holidays are located to secure positive experiences for children.

 Where children are not settling at the scheme, leaders and managers take steps to ensure that the plan is reviewed with the family and/or local authority to consider the best steps to take next.
 Leaders and managers understand the plans for the children and actively promote children’s enjoyment of their holiday.
 Leaders and managers can demonstrate the positive impact that the holiday has had on individual children’s lives.

-Managers and staff, including volunteers, receive effective supervision that is focused on children’s experiences, needs, plans and feedback.
+Managers and staff, including volunteers, receive effective supervision and support that focuses on children’s experiences, needs, plans and feedback.
 Significant issues are recorded effectively.